 All chemistry, biochemistry, and environmental chemistry majors are encouraged to engage in a research project under the close supervision of a faculty member.
 This is often the highlight of a student's undergraduate experience.
 Our goal at the University of Denver is to help you realize your highest potential as both a literate and knowledgeable citizen as well as excellent scientist.

 The research laboratories of the Department of Chemistry and Biochemistry are in the Seeley G. Mudd Building, a 63,000-square-foot building constructed in 1981.

 Next door is F.W.
-Olin Hall, a new building (1997) that contains the undergraduate laboratories and the Department's main office.
+Olin Hall, built in 1997, contains the undergraduate laboratories and the Department's main office.
 This beautiful building, constructed of brick, granite, and limestone, boasts a copper roof and a large domed rotunda area for informal gatherings of students and/or faculty.
 Its undergraduate laboratories are 'high-tech' and feature an innovative design.
-There are two large classroom/lecture halls and a computer laboratory that is well-equipped with computers, Internet connections, and high-tech projectors.
+There are two large classroom/lecture halls and a smaller classroom.